 - Strengthen your connection with your students from anywhere with a hybrid approach for virtual classes

 - Make and gather assignments using Google Docs, Drive, and Gmail altogether for a paperless scheme.
 Through these apps, the teachers can easily see who has or hasn’t completed the work, and quickly provide immediate feedback to individual students.

 - Improve class communication as teachers can make announcements to the Stream Page, assign work to do, directly ask questions, and comment with students in the actual exchange of communication inside and outside of class.

 - Explore relevant resources to enhance and empower education needs

 What Type of Tablet Should I Use for a Google Classroom?

-While Google Classroom works best on a desktop, laptop, or machine with a full-size keyboard, you can use your tablet or phone if that’s all you have.
-But it also does surprisingly well on the following devices:
+Although Google Classroom works best on any computer, a tablet or phone is suitable, if that’s all you have.

 Slate is the traditional standalone tablet that we all know and love.
-It is the most common type of tablet in the market right now and a tablet most users probably own.
+It is the most common type of tablet in the market right now that many already probably own.
 This is all due to the all-around features that are appealing to a really wide number of people.

-The perfect example of the slate-style are Apple iPads and Samsung Galaxy Tabs which are lightweight, standard-sized tablets that are versatile enough for basic usage.
-A slate tablet is great for Google Classroom and other e-learning platforms because it has decent specs that can run Google Classroom apps without issues.
+The perfect example of the slate-style is the Apple iPads or Samsung Galaxy Tabs which are lightweight, standard-sized tablets that are versatile enough for basic usage.
+What makes it ideal for Google Classroom and other e-learning platforms is the decent specs that can run Google Classroom apps without issues.

-On top of that, it is highly functional and would be really effective for more than basic needs due to its high performance features that can withstand rough situations that other tablets could never.
-For that reason, it can run Google Classroom and other learning apps like no other which makes it perfect for school.
+On top of that, it is highly functional and would be really effective for more than basic needs due to its high-performance features that can withstand rough situations.
+The device can also run Google Classroom and other learning apps like no other.